mattwiese123/lauren_sec_repo/README.md

   1. speed of software
   1. speed of development
   1. legacy code and tech debt
-  1. install a tihng, write some "Hello, world!" code
+  1. install a thing, write some "Hello, world!" code